Note: This program is under review and is not accepting program declarations at this time. For more information, please contact Ella Ho.

 This course introduces the student to interpretation of engineering drawings used in public works construction, including the correlation between construction layout, specifications and standard drawings.
 Prior completion of PUBW 1001 is recommended.

 Provides an advanced knowledge of water distribution practices and focuses on the practical aspects of construction, operation and maintenance of water distribution systems.
 Prepares students for the Environmental Operators's Certification Program (EOCP) Level 2 exam.
 EOCP examination time and fee information will be made available to all qualified students.

 Roadworks Maintenance 2

-This continuing course in municipal roadworks maintenance will be presented by different instructors.
+This is a continuing course in municipal roadworks maintenance.
 Topics to be covered include utility location and adjustments for reconstruction and pavement widenings, master municipal specifications, road rehabilitation techniques, trenchless technology, drainage and spill containment, sidewalks, curbs and traffic control devices.

 Public Works Inspection

 This course covers the duties and legal responsibilities involved in public works inspection; examines inspection techniques, reports and data collection; and examines relevant clauses of MMCD general specifications for Public Works construction.
 Inspection requirements and quality control for soil placement, asphalt cement, Portland cement concrete and underground utilities are discussed.

 Engineering Economics Part 1: Fundamentals of Financial Calculations